Feyenoord

 Rutten was

-replaced as manager by Giovanni van Bronckhorst, as Kuyt also returned to
+replaced as trainer by Giovanni van Bronckhorst, as Kuyt also returned to

 finished third in the Eredivisie table while the KNVB Beker was lifted when